forgotten-pillar/fp-notes/content/doctrine/the-father/god-of-revelation.md

 > [!bible] [Revelation 1:8 - KJV](https://www.biblegateway.com/passage/?search=Revelation+1:8&version=kjv)
 > 8. I am Alpha and Omega, the beginning and the ending, saith the Lord, **which is, and which was, and which is to come, the Almighty**.

 Description of "*which is, and which was, and which is to come*" is referencing the Father.
 See [Revelation 4:9](https://www.biblegateway.com/passage/?search=Revelation+4.9&version=KJV), but it is also important that description of "Alpha and Omega" is description of Christ as well.
 See [Revelation 1:10-11](https://www.biblegateway.com/passage/?search=Revelation+1.10-11&version=KJV), [17-18](https://www.biblegateway.com/passage/?search=Revelation+1.17-18&version=KJV).
-Also see [Revelation 11:15-18](https://www.biblegateway.com/passage/?search=Revelation+11.15-18&version=KJV).
+Also see [Revelation 11:15-18](https://www.biblegateway.com/passage/?search=Revelation+11.15-18&version=KJV) and [Revelation 21:5-6](https://www.biblegateway.com/passage/?search=Revelation+21.5-6&version=KJV).

 ****
 > [!bible] [Revelation 1:10-11 - KJV](https://www.biblegateway.com/passage/?search=Revelation+1:10-11&version=kjv)